 1. Never open unknown emails

 It’s simple and fast, you shouldn’t open unknown emails, it’s the easiest way to attack your machine and steal your data.
 Ask yourself why someone wants to send an email, even, without introducing himself.
-Google is a good example of great spam filtering tool.
+Google is a good example of a great spam filtering tool.
 Their Gmail is safer than any other mailbox.

-Keep it simple, forget all these links, or copy and paste them in your protected environment page, if your antivirus support that features.
+Keep it simple, forget all these links, or copy and paste them in your protected environment page, if your antivirus supports those features.
 Or if you want to go further and it’s really important, then, lookup that email address and find the real person behind it, that can help a lot in identifying bad contacts.

 3. Update your OS and antivirus